-For most technology professionals, working with hardware, software and data is the easy part.
-Their challenge, is dealing with clients, peers and management while meeting timelines and financial goals.
-To thrive in an I.T. career, you will need excellent technical capabilities along with an exceptional set of soft skills.
-I.T. leadership is now placing more emphasis on soft skills: adaptability, problem-solving and communication effectiveness.
+For most technology professionals, working with hardware, software, and data is the easy part.
+Their challenge is dealing with clients, peers, and management while meeting timelines and financial goals.
+To thrive in an IT professional career, you will need excellent technical capabilities along with an exceptional set of soft skills.
+IT leadership is now placing more emphasis on soft skills: adaptability, problem-solving, and communication effectiveness.

-The pace of change is ever increasing for business.
+The pace of change is ever-increasing for businesses.
 Employees who become adept at learning new skills and managing change will get ahead in their field.
 Instead of resisting, morph with the shifting priorities and challenges.
 Embrace the change and showcase your ability to adapt to new situations.
 Stay ahead of the curve through research on what is happening within your area of expertise.
-Join LinkedIn groups, associations and participate in on-line industry related podcasts & webinars.
+Join LinkedIn groups, associations and participate in on-line industry-related podcasts & webinars.

 Strong communication skills are key in today’s workplace.
 As organizations become more connected with an increased focus on collaboration and social tools, being able to communicate effectively is more important than ever.
 Strong verbal skills, partnered with attentive listening, is vital.
 Listening and asking probing questions is part of effective communication.
 When asked to pull data, be sure to ask the purpose so you can present the results in a way that offers a complete view of the information for the person who requested it.
 Utilizing strong communication skills will result in improved team building, conflict resolution and superior negotiation capabilities.

 Never underestimate the importance of soft skills.
-I.T. professionals may be hired for their technical skills but may lose their position due to lack of soft skills.
-For I.T. research and resources to improve your soft skills consider joining SIM (Society for Information Management).
+I.T. professionals may be hired for their technical skills but may lose their position due to a lack of soft skills.
+It is worthy of consideration, the IT research resources available to improve your soft skills at SIM (Society for Information Management).

 Check out Mantek Solutions jobs where you can put your excellent technical and soft skills to the test.